Cyber Security Agency

-The Cyber Security Agency (CSA) is a government agency under the Prime Minister's Office, but is managed by the Ministry of Communications and Information of the Government of Singapore.
-It provides centralised oversight of national cyber security functions, and works with sector leads to protect Singapore's Critical Information Infrastructure (CII), such as the energy and banking sectors.
+The Cyber Security Agency (CSA) is a government agency under the Prime Minister's Office, but is managed by the Ministry of Digital Development and Information of the Government of Singapore.
+It provides centralised oversight of national cyber security functions and works with sector leads to protect Singapore's Critical Information Infrastructure (CII), such as the energy and banking sectors.
 Formed on 1 April 2015, the agency also engages with various industries and stakeholders to heighten cyber security awareness as well as to ensure the development of Singapore's cyber security.
-It is headed by the Commissioner of Cybersecurity, David Koh.
+It is headed by the Commissioner of Cyber Security, David Koh.

 History and overview

 The Cyber Security Agency took over the functions previously carried out by the Singapore Infocomm Technology Security Authority (SITSA), under the Ministry of Home Affairs.
 SITSA was set up in 2009 as the national specialist authority overseeing operational IT security.

-The CSA also took over some roles undertaken by the then-Infocomm Development of Authority (IDA) such as the Singapore Computer Emergency Response Team (SingCERT), which facilitates the detection, resolution and prevention of security-related incidents on the Internet.
+The CSA also took over some roles undertaken by the then-Infocomm Development of Authority (IDA) such as the Singapore Cyber Emergency Response Team (SingCERT), which facilitates the detection, resolution and prevention of security-related incidents on the Internet.

 The agency builds upon the government's cyber security capabilities, which include strategy and policy development, cyber security operations, industry development and outreach; as well as public communications and engagement.

 It has organised events such as the Singapore International Cyber Week (SICW) in 2016, with over 5,000 attendees from close to 50 countries.
 The SICW also saw the launch of Singapore's Cybersecurity Strategy.

 In 2017, the second edition of the SICW was held from 18 to 21 September 2017.
 It also hosted the 2nd ASEAN Ministerial Conference on Cybersecurity.

+In July 2025, the CSA was deployed in the response to cyberattacks on Singapore's critical infrastructure by UNC3886, a cyber-espionage group previously linked to China.